Pritam Pal: Social Justice Front

-Justice Pritam Pal haslaunched a non-political, but social outfit under the name of “Social Justice front”.
+Justice Pritam Pal has launched a non-political, but social outfit under the name of “Social Justice front”.
 Aim of this front would be to fight prevailing corruption, injustice with any individual or any section of society, drug abuse, female foeticide, character building, promote education, and work against various other prevailing social evils weakening the social set up.

 Membership for this organisation has been launched.

 Languages

 He is fluent in English, Hindi, Sanskrit, Urdu, and Punjabi.

 Writer

 Pritam Pal has written three books in three different languages.
 Firstly "Power of Thought" in English and "Vichar Shakti ka Chamatkar" in Hindi.
 He has written another book "Mukti Prapti ki Vidhi" in Sanskrit.

 Religious person and social worker

 He is a strict disciple of Arya Samaj, He is running Aarshvidya Gurukul at Yagya shala situated on Ladwa-Indri road, Kurukshetra, with the main objective of imparting value and character based education for poor children, affiliated with Haryana Shiksha Board.
 He is regularly holding character building camps for the last ten years along with other social activities including organizing free medical camps, blood donation camps and mass marriages of poor girls.
 He has written three books; ‘’Power of Thought” in English, “Vichar Shakti Ka Chamatkar’’ in Hindi and ‘’Mukti Prapti Ki Vidhi” in Sanskrit.
 He was in the news when he donated antique articles to the Kurukshetra University which are now kept in a cultural museum.

 Presently, he has undertaken to create an awareness qua the issues of environment protection and social justice in the State of Haryana.
 He firmly believes that air, water and land are three main components of the ‘Nature’ which have been described in our scriptures i.e in Vedas and Gurubani, water as father ‘Pita’, air as guru ‘Teacher’ and land as mother ‘Mata’.
 His slogan “Development is must but environment and health is first” epitomize the values by which we all should live.